Portable-Network-Archive-Specification

 4.4.
 Additional chunk types

-Additional public PNG chunk types are defined in the document “Extensions to the PNG 1.2 Specification, Version 1.2.0” [PNG-EXTENSIONS].
+Additional public PNA chunk types are defined in the document “Extensions to the PNA 0.0 Specification, Version 0.0.0” [PNA-EXTENSIONS].
 Chunks described there are expected to be less widely supported than those defined in this specification.
 However, application authors are encouraged to use those chunk types whenever appropriate for their applications.
-Additional chunk types can be proposed for inclusion in that list by contacting the PNG specification maintainers at png-info@uunet.uu.net or at png-group@w3.org.
+Additional chunk types can be proposed for inclusion in that list by contacting the PNA specification maintainers at @Portable-Network-Archive on GitHub.

 Applications can also use private chunk types to carry data that is not of interest to other applications.
 See Recommendations for Encoders: Use of private chunks.